Andrew & Kathleen Booth Lecture

 • Subject Interest e.g. academic, commercial, personal

 Up to 2016, the Andrew Booth Memorial Lecture was delivered annually by a distinguished computer scientist to commemorate Professor Andrew Booth's work in creating some of the world’s first electronic computers at Birkbeck and also his pioneering research into machine translation.
-From 2017, the annual Andrew & Kathleen Booth Lecture will honour also Kathleen Booth's work on designing and programming these early computers.
+From 2017, the annual Andrew & Kathleen Booth Lecture honours also Kathleen Booth's work on designing and programming these early computers.
 For more details of their work, please see the Short History of computing at Birkbeck.